epiforecasts/schedule/README.md

 ## Schedule

-Job scheduling is defined in `cron.sh` - see [here](https://crontab.guru) for help defining a schedule for a job.
+Job scheduling is defined in `crontab.sh` - see [here](https://crontab.guru) for help defining a schedule for a job.
+Logs from each job are stored in the `logs` folder.